Is McDonald's, Burger King and KFC open today? Locations, opening times, menus, drive-through and delivery updates

 In the UK, McDonald's, Burger King and KFC shut all of their branches when the UK lockdown came into effect on Monday March 23, even though the government did say that restaurant food delivery and takeaway could remain operational.

-Since then, the fast food chains have said they are looking at ways to re-open while respecting social distancing guidelines.
-Now Burger King has opened a handful of branches for home delivery (and one branch for drive-through orders) with more to follow throughout May, McDonald's has confirmed that it will reopen 15 branches for food delivery across the UK at 11am on Wednesday May 13 and KFC has reopened 100 branches across the UK for home delivery and 55 for drive-through.
+Since then, the fast food chains have been looking at ways to re-open while respecting social distancing guidelines.
+Now Burger King has opened a handful of branches for home delivery (and one branch for drive-through orders) with more to follow throughout May; McDonald's has confirmed that it will reopen 15 UK branches for food delivery at 11am on Wednesday May 13; and KFC has reopened 100 branches across the UK for home delivery and 55 for drive-through.
 Yes, the Colonel is cooking (a limited menu).

 Below we have the latest UK restaurant opening locations, menus, drive-through and home delivery details for McDonald's, Burger King and KFC, – and for Pizza Hut, Domino's, Greggs, Pret, Nando's, Costa Coffee and Wagamama.
 We also have recipes so you can make Big Macs, Sausage and Egg McMuffins, Greggs Steak Bakes, Pret soups and many more takeaway favourites at home.
 "Eet smakelijk", as they would say in Holland!